luccayang011/Web_Developement_Basic/README.md

 # Web_Developement_Basic
-Here are the practicing codes I've written following Angela's course on Udemy.
+Here are some practicing codes I've written following Angela's course on Udemy.